The Infinite (album)

-The Infinite is the 19th album by the trumpeter Dave Douglas.
+The Infinite is the 19th album by American jazz trumpeter Dave Douglas.
 It was released on the RCA label in 2002 and has performances by Douglas, Chris Potter, Uri Caine, James Genus and Clarence Penn.

 Reception

 The Allmusic review by Dave Lynch awarded the album 3 stars stating, "The Infinite is a strong debut release from Douglas' New Quintet.
 Those with tastes tending toward post-bop and pre-fusion jazz should find much to like here, with the album perhaps serving as an entry point to the trumpeter's more chance-taking endeavors".
 On All About Jazz, C. Andrew Hovan wrote, "The Infinite is the record I've been waiting for Dave to make for some time now.
 It's not too left of center, has a drummer on board, and allows Douglas' own eclectic sense of musical adventure to run wild."